theirishduck/pikmin-nds/README.md

 ### Linux

 Most distributions have docker support added to their package managers already.
-You can find official instructions for distributions which Docker supports [here](https://docs.docker.com/engine/installation/) Afterwards, navigate to the project directory, and run `build.sh` which will produce `pikmin-nds.nds`.
+Follow [Docker's official instructions](https://docs.docker.com/engine/installation/) for your distribution.
+Afterwards, navigate to the project directory, and run `build.sh` which will produce `pikmin-nds.nds`.

 ### Running